Adjusting the Sunlight

 When you create a 3D view, the program creates a Generic Sunlight source.
 It's easy to adjust the various aspects of this sunlight to properly reflect different times of day using the Adjust Sunlight dialog while a 3D view of your plan is open.
 The key to getting the sunlight effect you want is to adjust both the tilt angle and direction angle.

-In addition to the Generic Sun, Home Designer Pro has the ability to place Sun Angles.
-Sun Angles let you specify an exact location, date, and time for sunlight and sun shadow generation.
+In addition to the Generic Sun, Home Designer 2026 and newer, as well as Home Designer Pro 2025 and prior, have the ability to create Sun Angles.
+Sun Angles let you specify an exact location and date and time for sunlight.

 To adjust the sunlight

-1. Take a Camera view of the exterior of the structure and once the view is open and active, navigate to 3D> Edit Active Camera .
+1. Take a Camera view of the exterior of the structure.
+Once the view is open and active, navigate to 3D> Edit Active Camera .

 2. In the Specification dialog that opens, check the Show Shadows box, then click OK.